Malabar Chestnut (Pachira glabra)

 The Malabar chestnut has been eaten as a nutritious nut by many cultures for years.
 However, recent research has shown that the Malabar Chestnut nuts contain cyclopropenoid fatty acids and the nuts are therefore not suitable for human consumption.
 Still widely promoted as edible, it is best to be on the safe side and enjoy them for their intrinsic beauty rather than a food.

 The Lucky Tree

 The Malabar chestnut is highly popular in Asia as an ornamental and symbolically associated with good luck and prosperity.
-They can be seen in homes and businesses decorated with auspicious symbols.
+They can often be seen with multiple trees plaited together in homes and businesses decorated with auspicious symbols.